jcridev/mdde/registry/README.md

 ### Data storage

-Current implemenation of the registry supports [Redis](https://redis.io/) as a data storage medium for the registry store itself and the data nodes.
+The current implementation of the registry supports [Redis](https://redis.io/) as a data storage medium for the registry store itself and the data nodes.

 ### Libraries